Michael-Nwachukwu/merkle-airdrop/README.md

-Here's a detailed markdown for a README file that includes explanations on how to set up and run your Hardhat project, run the merkle.ts script, deploy the contract, and generate proofs:

 # Merkle Airdrop Project

 This project implements a Merkle-based airdrop system using an ERC20 token.
 It includes a Hardhat setup for deploying the smart contract, a TypeScript script for generating the Merkle tree and proofs, and a Solidity contract for managing the airdrop.